-Defoe finally cracked the Vancouver defence in the 28th minute, after a Gilberto through ball put the Englishman in alone on Carducci.
+Defoe finally cracked the Vancouver defense in the 28th minute, after a Gilberto through ball put the Englishman in alone on Carducci.
 The TFC designated player strode into the penalty area and coolly slotted home underneath the onrushing goalkeeper, giving his side a well-deserved 1-0 lead.

 It was nearly a second for Defoe just three minutes later as the striker made a deft turn inside the penalty area and unleashed a shot, but this time Carducci had it well covered.
 Five minutes after that, Alvaro Rey and Kyle Bekker had back-to-back golden opportunities inside 10 yards, but neither player could find the quality to direct the ball past the young 'Caps netminder.

 Against the run of play, the final chance of the first half came to the Whitecaps after Russell Teibert slalomed into the TFC area and tried to chip Joe Bendik.
-The Toronto 'keeper got a strong hand on it, knocking the ball into the path of Vancouver's Nicolas Mezquida, whose shot was heading for goal but cleared off the line by Doneil Henry.
+The Toronto goalkeeper got a strong hand on it, knocking the ball into the path of Vancouver's Nicolas Mezquida, whose shot was heading for goal but cleared off the line by Doneil Henry.

 The match opened up considerably in the second half, as the young Whitecaps grew in confidence and TFC looked to widen the gap.
 It made for an entertaining back-and-forth affair for most of the final 45 minutes, with both teams getting their chances.